 What ACI Cannot Do Under Federal Law

 The FDCPA applies to American Coradius International.
-Under federal law, they cannot:
+Under federal law, they can’t:

 New York has a 3-year statute of limitations on most consumer debts.
+If you live in a different state, your state’s statute of limitations may apply instead.
 File federal complaints at consumerfinance.gov and state complaints with the New York Attorney General’s Consumer Protection Bureau.

 Verify the Debt Before Paying Anything